CATALOG: Student Life

 The Office of Student Development assists students and faculty in the planning of events, and in developing new student organizations.
-Every student organization is subject to recommendation by the Student Affairs Committee and the approval of the dean of student development before it can be chartered and recognized as an official College activity.
+Every student organization is subject to recommendation by the Student Affairs Committee and the approval of the Dean of Student Development before it is recognized as an official College activity.
 All student activities funds are recommended for distribution through this committee.
 Each organization’s membership is open to all members of the student body unless otherwise stated.

-Student clubs may sponsor activities that take place off campus, such as field trips, participation in conferences, etc. All participants in off-campus activities must complete the Liability Waiver Form prior to the trip, and are reminded that all college policies and guidelines are in effect for the duration of the activity.
+Student clubs may sponsor activities that take place off campus, such as field trips, participation in conferences, etc. All participants in off-campus activities must complete the assumption of risk form prior to the trip, and are reminded that all college policies and guidelines are in effect for the duration of the activity.

 All fund-raising in the name of RCC or an approved College student organization must be used to support and advance the mission of the College.
-Fund-raising activities conducted by recognized College student clubs and organizations require the approval of the dean of student development.
-Any individual student, or a student group which is not affiliated with a formally recognized College club or organization, must obtain approval from the dean of student development for any fund-raising effort which uses the name of RCC in its promotion.
+Fund-raising activities conducted by recognized College student clubs and organizations require the approval of the Dean of Student Development and the College President.
+Any individual student, or a student group which is not affiliated with a formally recognized College club or organization, must obtain approval from the Dean of Student Development for any fund-raising effort which uses the name of RCC in its promotion.
 Approval may be requested by submitting an Activities Request Form, available in the Student Activities office at either campus.

-The Phi Theta Kappa International Honor Society, with chapters on each campus, recognizes and encourages scholarship among two-year college students.
+The Phi Theta Kappa International Honor Society recognizes and encourages scholarship among two-year college students.
 To achieve this purpose, Phi Theta Kappa provides opportunities for the development of leadership and service, and fosters an intellectual climate for the exchange of ideas and ideals, lively fellowship for scholars, and stimulation of interest in continuing academic excellence.

-The RCC Student Ambassadors are nominated for their leadership qualities and volunteerism experience as volunteers in their communities.
+The RCC Student Ambassadors are nominated for their leadership qualities, campus involvement, and community engagement.
 They represent the student body at official college functions and serve as guides and mentors for new students.

-A student, student group, or student organization shall not distribute or communicate material on campus without prior approval of the dean of student development.
-Approval shall be granted within 5 college business days unless, in the opinion of the dean of student development, the material violates the Code of Ethics of the Society of Professional Journalists, found at www.spj.org/ethicscode.asp Libelous or obscene material does not conform to the Code of Ethics of the Society of Professional Journalists.
+A student, student group, or student organization shall not distribute or communicate material on campus without prior approval of the Dean of Student Development.
+Approval shall be granted within five college business days unless, in the opinion of the Dean of Student Development, the material violates the Code of Ethics of the Society of Professional Journalists.
+Libelous or obscene material does not conform to the Code of Ethics of the Society of Professional Journalists.